 The date stalls looked desolate by the time we arrived past sunset, as most people had begun their feasting tucking into sweet and savory foods.
 While the food extravaganza stretches from Crawford Market right up to JJ flyover, the lane adjoining Minara Masjid is the heart of all the action.
 Restaurants put out tables onto the narrow street under awnings meant to protect from the rains that are common at this time of the year.
 Battling with our noses as they led us in different directions, we jostled with the crowds to savor some of the delicacies we had on our list.
 First up we started with the mother of all desserts, literally for the amount of sin it packs in – malpuas deep fried served hot with some malai (cream).
 There are many stalls selling malpuas but the most famous ones are those from Tawakkal Sweets and Suleman Usman Mithaiwala.

-Another favorite at both is their phirni or firni a smooth rice custard that is set in earthen cups and then baked to perfection.
+Another favorite at both is their phirni or firni a smooth rice custard that is set in earthen cups.
 To cater to changing tastes, apart from the original, phirni is available in different flavors such as kesar (saffron), mango and black current.

 We also tried a very unusual looking dessert called sandal, a fermented rice dish that looked like little puffy clouds.